bower/spec/README.md

 The primary acting files necessary to use your package.
 While Bower does not directly use these files, they are listed with the commands `bower list --json` and `bower list --paths`, so they can be used by build tools.

-* CoffeeScript should be compiled.
+* Preprocessor files like CoffeeScript should be compiled.
 * Do not include minified files.
 * Files names should not be versioned (Bad: package.1.1.0.js; Good: package.js).